BAY RIDGE, BROOKLYN · LAST UPDATED AUGUST 2026

 We also remove bulk portfolio transfers, nominal sales, and non-arms-length transactions that would distort median prices — cleaning that most data sources don't do.
 The result is a more accurate picture of what individual homes are actually selling for in your market.

-Data source: NYC Department of Finance, Rolling Sales Data — Brooklyn.
-Period: April 2025 – March 2026.
+Data source: NYC Department of Finance — Brooklyn rolling sales file, with July 2025 taken from the DOF annualized sales file to complete the 12-month period.
+Period: July 2025 – June 2026.
 Excludes $0 transfers, nominal sales, non-arms-length transactions, and bulk portfolio transfers identified through same-date/same-price pattern analysis.
-Last updated: May 2026.
+Last updated: August 2026.

 TIMING